tharakaug/ExploreLanka-Travel/README.md

-# 🌴 ExploreLanka – Travel Service Platform for Sri Lanka
+# 🌴 ExploreLanka – Travel

- Adavanced API Development_Final Coursework
+# Adavanced API Development_Final Coursework

 # 📌 Project Description
 ExploreLanka is a comprehensive travel service platform designed to provide tourists with a seamless and enriched experience while exploring Sri Lanka.
 The website offers curated travel packages, real-time weather alerts and booking services to help users plan their journeys effortlessly.